 2.Medium-term trading models

-Currently this is performed by the SP-500 Market Timing Strategies A and B. These are BULL MARKET long-only strategies, meaning we don’t want to be using them when the RFE is flagging recession.
-Their main aim is to outperform the SP-500 during bull markets without the use of leverage.
-They use purely technical factors for their determinations.
+Currently this is performed by the ETF Market Timing Probability Models.
+These are BULL MARKET long-only strategies, meaning we don’t want to be using them when the RFE is flagging recession.
+Their main aim is to indicate probabilities of market tops, market bottoms, downtrends and up-trends.
+These are multi-factor models that use 5-6 different factors to determine these probabilities.
 These are much more active than the investment models since they can make 20 trades in a typical bull market that is captured by a single trade in one of the investment models.

 The STM Seasonality Model is a mix between a short-term and medium-term SP-500 trading model .
 Seasonal models use purely statistical seasonal factors and do not look at all at technical or fundamentals or econometrics.
 They are the purest form of an actuarial model.
 They offer a lot of benefits over and above traditional models – the main point being their predictability and simplicity.
 You know months in advance if you are going to be in or out the market.
 This gives you time to plan ahead.
 If you know you are exiting the market in 3 months time and are going into cash for 4 months, you can start planning now for the move, securing the instrument in advance that is going to offer you the best return on your cash while you are out the market.
 If you are using a fixed term-deposit for you cash you can specify the term period up-front since you know exactly how long you are going to be in cash for.
 From a simplicity perspective, the models trade right through bear markets and recessions so you don’t have to fret about watching the economy and its fortunes.